adamanldo/Cosmo/README.md

 ### Known issues

-- There are some issues with font rendering, especially with emojis and certain language fonts that haven't been added yet.
-I'm working on this now.
+- Font issues should be fixed as of 5/6/2024.
+We are using imagetext-py, which contains font fallbacks.
+If there are issues with languages I haven't added yet, please open an issue and I can look into adding them.